It’s All in the BRA™ – Business | Revenue | Assets

 Leading Women’s clients nationally and regionally include, Pfizer, Amgen, CVS, GTECH, Staples, Campbell’s, AT&T, Sunoco, Burger King, Blue Cross Blue Shield RI, Lifespan, Aipso, and Ximedica as well as regional law firms, accounting firms, retailers and non-profit organizations.

-Monday, May 20th – Corporate Dominatrix Training: How to Use Sex and Power to Increase Sales – with Beatrice Stonebanks
+Monday, May 20th – How to Use Sex and Power to Increase Sales – with Beatrice Stonebanks

-If you’re interested in becoming a corporate dominatrix and would like to know how to dominate without being domineering and how to be submissive without being subservient, then join Beatrice Stonebanks and learn how to:
+If you would like to know how to dominate without being domineering and how to be submissive without being subservient, then join Beatrice Stonebanks and learn how to:

 - Use sex to your advantage without compromising your reputation